misael-diaz/portfolio/README.md

 experiences with courses about software development and best practices.
 I remember that I read a little about that in a book we had about Matlab at the office and probably by heeding Gerardo's advice.

+After writing the code that the sets the thermodynamic properties and the dynamic properties of the fluids that pass through the system I had to express the model equations (conservation of chemical species and energy) into the form that Matlab's numerical optimization solver expects.
+The experience that I had with the solution of engineering thermodynamics problems allowed me to write the code with confidence.
+One could think that once one has written down all the equations into a way that can be handled by the numerical solver that the problem has been practically solved but that's not the case.
+We were dealing with a non-linear model and that meant that the solver can still fail to converge to a solution if the starting point (or initial guess) is not close enough.
+As a result of that we had to break up the solution into stages, first obtain an approximate solution without the intricancies of the non-linear model and then hope that that solution is good enough for a starting point for the non-linear model.
+And from there we applied a numerical technique known as homotopy continuation to arrive at other solutions and check for process singularities.

+At that point we crossed check our codes to make sure that we arrive at the same results.
+As you may imagine this took a considerable time to fix implementation errors that affected the results.
+The issue with numerical simulations is that you may get results that seem right but are not because of some minor thing like a typo in a contant or a sign.
+And those errors are hard to detect with lines of code that comprise the application.

+That experience taught me how to tackle hard problems by breaking them down into smaller units and to write code to test those units for correctness.
+I also learned the importance of teamwork, for I would not have been able to solve the problem on my own in a relatively short time, in just a couple of months, if it weren't for Gerardo's input.
+All of this probably sounds familiar but I don't think there's another way to get things done other than work on it everyday, communicate ideas with your peers, learn things as you go, and most importantly believe if your ability to solve a problem that at first migth seem daunting.